digitalscraps/express-blog/README.md

 #Express Basics Demo Site

 An express app that severs mock blog info.
-Jade is used to serve templates
+Nunjucks is used to serve templates